 6pm – The Ghostfest 2015 Preview, Predictions, & Opening Ceremonies Show – this is for the die hard Ghostfesters and those folks who wish to take in the entire experience.
 In this hour we ignite Ghostfest (much like an olympic Torch) and establish predictions, realistic and ridiculous, things to imagine &/or look forward to.

 7pm – Skewed News Hour – The Torch’s weekly Friday show with an all-star cast is a great way to kick off the marathon.

-8pm – 12am – GHOSTFEST FRIDAY NIGHT – features some of the Torch’s regular performance groups, new sensations, musical and the wacky including house teams Apollo 12 & Galapagos.
+8pm – 12am – GHOSTFEST FRIDAY NIGHT – features some of the Torch’s regular performance groups, new sensations, musical and the wacky including house teams Apollo 12 & Galapagos, the organization will be buying a karaoke mic for everyone to enjoy.
 This block will also feature talented guests coming from San Diego, CA. You can expect to see some solid improv performances along with some fantastically themed shows in this kick-off set.

 12am – 3am – GHOSTFEST LATE NIGHT – This late night set will get ridiculously playful with some very unique shows along with some great combinations of strong performers.
 You can expect these hours to create some wonderful moments that will never be re-created but people will tell their friends they should’ve been there.

 3am – 6am – GHOSTFEST AFTER HOURS – Ah the wee mornings – how can you not be tempted to know what happens during this time.
 Like the late night – it’s much the same but later, so you may find things even weirder and even more magical.
 This is definitely the insomniac’s companion, a perfect choice for an early riser or great for those who want to say they did, as folks who do, become myths of Ghostfest and can truly say “I was there”.